xmuyulab/DAISM-XMBD/README.md

 pip install daism
 ```

-The main dependencies list below:
+The main dependencies listing below will be installed with daism.
 ```
 python (v3.7.7)
 torch (v1.5.1)